advance100/doc_webpack/code-splitting.md

 If a module is available in all parents of a chunk, it's removed from that chunk.

 If a chunk contains all modules of another chunk, this is stored.
-It fulfill multiple chunks.
+It fulfills multiple chunks.